IMPACT

 ABOUT

-UNMAS in support of the United Nations Interim Security Force for Abyei
+UNMAS in Support of the United Nations Interim Security Force for Abyei

-UNMAS mandate in UNISFA is clearly stated in the various Security Council resolutions on UNISFA [1990 (2011), 2365 (2017) and 2416 (2018)].
-The most recent, UN S/RES 2660 (2022) extended UNISFA mandate until 15 November 2023.
+The mandate of UNMAS in UNISFA is clearly stated in the various Security Council resolutions on UNISFA [1990 (2011), 2352 and 2365 (2017) and 2416 (2018)].
+The most recent, resolution 2760 (2024), extended the mandate of UNISFA until 15 November 2025.

 ACTIVITIES